CloudCannon/documentation/_drafts/new-ui-new-pricing.md

 * Site navigations merged into a single sidebar.
 Labels are always visible which removes the need to remember which icon is which.
 * New icons site wide from Google Material Design.
 * New UI added to allow easier navigation to other pages within the visual editor.
 * Uploads have a new encoding without spaces or brackets.
-This solves some encoding when outputting to a page.
+This solves some encoding issues when outputting to a page.
 * A new plans page within account settings to give better visibility to your payment details
 * Currently shared to users show up in site sharing for easy resharing
 * Sharing interface tidied to allow faster updates to existing shares